-Fantastic Beasts: The Crimes of Grindelwald may have dropped a wild plot twist that ruffled fans' feathers, but the little details involved in the surprise definitely piqued the interest of Harry Potter nerds.
-After the series' first film included a few nods to the original franchise, The Crimes of Grindelwald took things a step further by introducing Leta Lestrange, a member of one of the wizarding world's most notorious families.
-So, how are Leta Lestrange and Bellatrix related?
+Fantastic Beasts: The Crimes of Grindelwald may have dropped a wild plot twist that had fans all kinds of upset, but the little details involved in the surprise piqued the interest of Harry Potter nerds in a surprising way.
+After the series' first film, Fantastic Beasts and Where to Find Them, included a few nods to the original franchise, it sequel, The Crimes of Grindelwald, took things a step further by introducing Leta Lestrange, a member of one of the wizarding world's most notorious family trees.
+So, how are Leta and Bellatrix Lestrange related?
 Despite the shared last name, they're not as closely linked as you may think.

 Spoiler warning: This post contains spoilers for Fantastic Beasts: The Crimes of Grindelwald.
 Before The Crimes of Grindelwald, the name Lestrange stirred up chilling memories of one of Lord Voldemort's most loyal servants, Bellatrix (played by Helena Bonham Carter in the Harry Potter films).
 Born into the pure-blood Black family as the older sister of Draco Malfoy's mother Narcissa and Nymphadora Tonks’ mother Andromeda (who was cut off from the family for marrying a Muggle), Bellatrix later married fellow pure-blood Rodolphus Lestrange.
 The couple became two of Voldemort's most dangerous Death Eaters, who tortured Neville Longbottom's Auror parents during the First Wizarding War and were imprisoned in Azkaban as a result.
-As seen in Harry Potter and the Order of the Phoenix, the Lestranges were then among several deadly criminals who broke out of the prison to rejoin the resurrected Lord Voldemort.
+As seen in Harry Potter and the Order of the Phoenix, the Lestranges were then among several deadly criminals who broke out of the prison to rejoin the resurrected Lord Voldemort; Bellatrix then killed her cousin and Harry Potter's godfather, Sirius Black.

 At the end of the film, Leta confronted Dark wizard Grindelwald (Johnny Depp) at a rally for his followers after feigning loyalty to help the Scamanders and their friends escape.
 Presumably dead after sacrificing herself, Leta was gone before fans really even knew her.